ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-oracle-code-one.md

 A subject close to our own workshop was presented by [Viktor Gamov](https://twitter.com/gamussa){:target="_blank" rel="noopener noreferrer"}, a developer advocate for Confluent.
 He talked about best practices for monitoring your Kafka clusters in a very interesting presentation.
-The exact slides were not made available but very similar to [these](https://www.slideshare.net/ChesterChen/sfbiganalytics20190724-monitor-kafka-like-a-pro){:target="_blank" rel="noopener noreferrer"}.
+The exact slides were not made available but are very similar to [these](https://www.slideshare.net/ChesterChen/sfbiganalytics20190724-monitor-kafka-like-a-pro){:target="_blank" rel="noopener noreferrer"}.

 Some basic monitoring is just to verify that your producers and consumers are able to read and write data from Kafka.
-You can set up a specific topic on which you can just send a message and consume it again every 15 seconds, then raise an error after for example 4 failures et voila, you have basic monitoring.
+You can set up a specific topic on which you can just send a message and consume it again every 15 seconds, then raise an error after for example four failures et voila, you have basic monitoring.

-Measuring latency is already more advanced, but everytime you experience performance issues always check your latency because it might be a waste of time to start looking into Kafka errors or your own service when your network connection is acting up.
+Measuring latency is already more advanced, but every time you experience performance issues, always check your latency because it might be a waste of time to start looking into Kafka errors or your own service when your network connection is acting up.

 In order to check if your brokers are up, just execute a `grep java` on the brokers.

 Kafka exposes a ton of [JMX metrics](https://docs.confluent.io/current/kafka/monitoring.html){:target="_blank" rel="noopener noreferrer"}, which you can export with Prometheus, the Confluent cloud uses the same mechanism to acquire metrics.

-The most import metrics to monitor are to verify the state of your partitions:
+The most important metrics to monitor are to verify the state of your partitions:

 * `kafka.controller:type=KafkaController, name=OfflinePartitionsCount` Offline partitions is an actionable metric, as this indicates that a partition has no leader and thus is no longer readable or writeable.

 * `kafka.server:type=ReplicaManager, name=UnderReplicatedPartitions`: Underreplicated partitions is the most important metric, something is cleary wrong.
 Whenever there are no longer enough replicas of a partition in sync you can no longer produce messages to that topic.
-This corresponds to the configured 'min.isr.partitions' of a broker.
+This corresponds to the configured `min.isr.partitions` of a broker.

 * It is also important to verify if your brokers have enough resources like: CPU, Bandwidth, Disk, ...
 Always monitor your disk usage, always.

 * Other metrics which are pretty important:
-`kafka.controller:type=KafkaController, name=ActiveControllerCount`: this indicates wether an [Active Controller](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Controller+Internals){:target="_blank" rel="noopener noreferrer"} is present, this is the most important node of your kafka cluster.
+`kafka.controller:type=KafkaController, name=ActiveControllerCount`: this indicates wether an [Active Controller](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Controller+Internals){:target="_blank" rel="noopener noreferrer"} is present.
+This is the most important node of your kafka cluster.
-1 = OK, 0 is not ok, 2 is VERY NOT ok.
+1 = OK, 0 is NOT OK, 2 is VERY NOT OK.

 * `kafka.server:type=SessionExpireListener, name=ZooKeeperDisconnectsPerSec`: Zookeeper disconnects.

 * `kafka.controller:type=ControllerStats, name=UncleanLeaderElectionsPerSec`: the rate at which unclear leader election occurs, though this option is disabled by default.

-* `kafka.server:type=ReplicaManager, name=IsrShrinksPerSec`: When a broker goes down the Isr will shrink, when it comes back it will expand again (`kafka.server:type=ReplicaManager, name=IsrExpandsPerSec`)
+* `kafka.server:type=ReplicaManager, name=IsrShrinksPerSec`: When a broker goes down the ISR will shrink, when it comes back it will expand again (`kafka.server:type=ReplicaManager, name=IsrExpandsPerSec`).

 * `kafka.server:type=KafkaRequestHandlerPool, name=RequestHandlerAvgIdlePercent` / `kafka.network:type=SocketServer, name=NetworkProcessorAvgIdlePercent` as this verifies how often your request and processor threads are idle.

 * For your consumers an important metric is `records-lag-max`, because when this is growing it will indicate that your consumers are lagging behind and can not process the same amount of messages as your producers are producing.

-* It is also important to set a performance baseline for your producers and consumers, this then also allows you to verify configuration changes you have made and their impact on your Kafka system.
+* It is also important to set a performance baseline for your producers and consumers.
+This allows you to verify configuration changes you have made and their impact on your Kafka system.

-* Finally you should also pay attention to old producer and consumer versions, as these force the broker to convert messages between these versions everytime, which will have an impact on the heap memory usage.
+* Finally, you should also pay attention to old producer and consumer versions, as these force the broker to convert messages between these versions everytime, which will have an impact on the heap memory usage.

 Victor also pointed us to a nice tool to use when you want to profile your java application: [async-profiler](https://github.com/jvm-profiling-tools/async-profiler){:target="_blank" rel="noopener noreferrer"}.